arunravi728/arunravi728/README.md

 I'm a Software Engineer at Google, designing low-level networking daemons that powers Google's AI infrastructure.
 Outside of my regular day job, I am currently -

-- Building [Triad](https://github.com/arunravi728/Triad): A Rust based kernel.
+- Building [Triad](https://github.com/arunravi728/Triad): A 64-bit x86 kernel written in Rust.
 - Learning the fundamentals of Distributed Systems from DDIA.
 - Biking indoors on Zwift (I am almost 50% of the way upto Mt.
 Everest)